baozzii/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of patients which need organ donors
+* has a need to manage a significant number of recipients which need donors
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions